Lamarsh History, Family Crest & Coats of Arms

 Only recently has spelling become standardized in the English language.
 As the English language evolved in the Middle Ages, the spelling of names changed also.
 The name Lamarsh has undergone many spelling variations, including Lammas, Lamas, Lammass, Lammasse, Lammesse, Lamnesse, Lammers, Lammis, Lamis and many more.

 Early Notables of the Lamarsh family

-Another 20 words (1 lines of text) are included under the topic Early lamarsh Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Lamarsh Notables in all our PDF Extended History products and printed products wherever possible.